PeterAlspach/Ecuador/DataManagement/SpreadsheetKeySkills.md

 Key skills for using spreadsheets
 ========================================================
-author: Peter Alspach (with thanks to Andrew McLachlan)
+author: P Alspach & A McLachlan
 date: July 2017
 autosize: true
 font-family: "Times New Roman", Times, serif